reza-mirjahanian/awesome-blockchain/Axelar Network/Learn A/readme.md

 -   A decentralized network.
 This is built primarily on open-source Cosmos technologies.
 -   A set of gateway smart contracts that provide the connectivity between the Axelar network and its interconnected external chains.
 -   A software development kit (SDK) of developer tools and APIs, including [Axelarscan](https://axelarscan.io/), a block explorer used to track cross-chain transactions.

+### Network Architecture

+The [Axelar network](https://axelar.network/blog/an-introduction-to-the-axelar-network) is built using the [Cosmos SDK](https://v1.cosmos.network/sdk), CometBFT, and CosmWasm VM.
+The [Cosmos SDK](https://docs.cosmos.network/main) is an open-source software development kit (SDK) for building sovereign, multi-asset, public, PoS blockchains.
+It's used to build a custom application layer, or state machine, while CometBFT is used to securely replicate that state machine on all nodes in the network.
+CometBFT, an application-agnostic engine, handles the networking and consensus layers through two main components:

+-   A consensus algorithm, i.e., Tendermint.
+-   A socket protocol, i.e., the [Application Blockchain Interface](https://cosmos-network.gitbooks.io/cosmos-academy/content/cosmos-for-developers/tendermint/abci-protocol.html) (ABCI).

+Tendermint is used to validate requests on the source chain and confirm changes on the destination chain.
+Tendermint consensus provides instant finality and Byzantine fault tolerance.
+While this specific consensus approach only verifies cross-chain communication, Axelar can connect diverse forms of consensus.
+For example, Axelar is one of a few cross-chain protocols able to connect EVM and Cosmos chains.

+#### Consensus & Security Approaches

+Axelar's network uses a **Delegated Proof-of-Stake (DPoS)** consensus mechanism.
+Validators produce new blocks, participate in multiparty signing, and vote on external chain states.
+Tokenholders stake AXL by delegating tokens to a validator's staking pool.
+Only the top 75 validators are in the active set, a parameter that can be adjusted through onchain governance.
+Both delegating to validators and running a validator are permissionless.

+Every PoS consensus mechanism runs the risk of concentrating voting power among a few dominant stakers.
+Axelar mitigates this risk with [quadratic voting](https://www.mdpi.com/2078-2489/13/6/305/htm) for its consensus mechanism.
+With quadratic voting, voting power does not increase linearly with stake.
+For Axelar validators to increase their voting power, they must increase their delegated stake exponentially.

+In addition, Axelar applies network functions that enable the suspension of traffic from malicious interconnected chains and contract limits that cap how much can be transferred over a time period.
+The efficacy of these functions is improved by Axelar's hub-and-spoke network topology.
+During the [Multichain collapse](https://axelar.network/blog/hub-and-spoke-architecture), cross-chain swap services built using Axelar were able to stay safe and liquid by isolating compromised connections.